Gonzales v. Raich: Subsequent events

 In 2009, the Department of Justice under Attorney General Eric Holder issued new guidelines allowing for no longer enforcing of the federal ban in some situations:

 It will not be a priority to use federal resources to prosecute patients with serious illnesses or their caregivers who are complying with state laws on medical marijuana, but we will not tolerate drug traffickers who hide behind claims of compliance with state law to mask activities that are clearly illegal.

 When C-SPAN's Brian Lamb interviewed former Justice John Paul Stevens about Stevens's book, Five Chiefs, Stevens cited Gonzales as a case in which he upheld the law even if he deplored the policy.

 In Congress, to counter the effect of this ruling, Representative Maurice Hinchey (D-NY) and Dana Rohrabacher (R-CA) annually introduced legislation to stop the Department of Justice from arresting and prosecuting medical cannabis patients.
 This effort succeeded for the first time as the Rohrabacher–Farr amendment to the omnibus federal spending bill for the 2015 fiscal year (section 538), which was enacted on December 16, 2014.

-In 2021, Justice Thomas revisited Gonzales in a statement in Standing Akimbo, LLC v.
+In 2021, Justice Thomas commented on Gonzales in a statement in Standing Akimbo, LLC v.
 United States.
 The case was brought by a Denver, Colorado dispensary by Thorburn Law Group, LLC with respect to 280E.
 He noted that the reasoning in Gonzales was predicated upon the need to prohibit intrastate trafficking of cannabis to "avoid a 'gaping hole' in Congress' 'closed regulatory system prohibiting interstate trafficking of cannabis.
 Justice Thomas observed that the federal government's modern practice of turning a blind eye toward cannabis possession in the 36 states that have legalized it therefore undercut the reasoning in Gonzales, suggesting that Gonzales should be revisited.